EmmaKnijn/kairos/README.md

 # 🚆Kairos
 Kairos is a public transport information platform.
 It currently consists of a few components.
-*note* As this is a project developed by me for uni, no support / updates are garuanteed.
+*note* As this is a project developed by me for uni, no support / updates are guaranteed.

 ## Components
 ### Rendering API